Point Lookout State Park: Archeological remains

 Because of the extensive water erosion of the Chesapeake Bay shoreline in the last 150 years, half of the original site of the prisoner of war stockade has been obliterated and washed away by the bay.

 State park and beaches

 Today, Point Lookout State Park retains Point Lookout Light, the original lighthouse built in 1830, a fishing pier, boat launch facilities, public beaches and facilities, overnight camping, Civil War historical remains, and, reputedly, ghosts.

-Point Lookout State Park has one of the most well known and reputedly haunted sites at the park, the Point Lookout Lighthouse, still stands.
-No longer in use, the lighthouse first came into existence in 1830 as a one-and-a-half story wooden and masonry building.
-In 1883 another story was added to house two keepers and their families, allowing the arduous duties involved in lighthouse keeping to be shared.

-Over the decades, there have been numerous reports of varying paranormal experiences within Point Lookout State Park.